saimadhu-polamuri/FetchEmails/README.md

 # FetchEmails
-FetchEmails is simple application to fetch emails from raw data.
+FetchEmails is simple application to fetch emails from raw data and stores to an csv file.